ubccpsc/classy/docs/instructor/autotest.md

 * `#force` Admin-user only.
 Forces the submission to be re-graded (e.g., purges the cached result if it exists and grades it again).

 * `#slient` Admin-user only.
 This is used to invoke the bot, but suppresses feedback. `#silent` is usually used in conjunction with `#force`.

+## Avoiding Queue Pile-Ups

+AutoTest queues student assignments that are to be marked by AutoTest.
+Due to a large number of students in a course who share the same deadline for a deliverable, many assignments may enter the AutoTest queue at nearly the same time.
+AutoTest can only concurrently mark up to four assignments.
+As an AutoGrade container, which marks a student assignment, may take longer than a minute to mark student assignments, if a student is allowed to push and request grade feedback on an assignment in short time intervals during a busy period, the rate at which students push code and request grade feedback may ovewhelm AutoTest.
+While AutoTest will continue to function, it may be a large inconvenience for students who need a grade shortly before an assignment is due, but have to wait until after the close date set on a deliverable.

+An instructor can set the minimum grade feedback delay to optimize the rate at which students should receive feedback for assignments.
+As queue issues may appear in large class sizes, the recommended minimum delay for student assignments is configured by default for 15 minutes.

+If your class requires a shorter minimum grade feedback delay, a custom minimum can be set in the `.env` file `MINIMUM_STUDENT_DELAY` property.